 No, a credit check is not required for the Sandy Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the city, regardless of their credit history.

 How Much Does the Sandy Auctioneer Bond Cost?

-The Sandy Auctioneer Bond costs just $100 per year.
+The Sandy Auctioneer Bond costs either $100 per year or $10 per month.